-Trump, Republicans Meet Tuesday During Crucial Week on Immigration
+Trump, Republicans Meet as GOP-Controlled House Prepares for Immigration Votes

-President Donald Trump will meet with Republicans Tuesday on Capitol Hill at a pivotal moment — both for his presidency and his party — as the GOP-controlled House of Representatives prepares to hold major votes on two very different immigration bills this week.
+President Donald Trump met with Republicans Tuesday on Capitol Hill at a pivotal moment -- both for his presidency and his party -- as the GOP-controlled House of Representatives prepares to hold major votes on two very different immigration bills this week.

+"The system has been broken for many years," Trump told reporters while walking into the Capitol.
+"The immigration system, it's been a really bad, bad system, probably the worst anywhere in the world.
+We're going to try to see if we can fix it."

-But it’s the heart-wrenching stories of immigrant families being separated at the border that are suddenly dominating the news and igniting sustained public wrath against the Trump administration — all at a time when Republicans are searching for enough unity on immigration to approve legislation that was once thought impossible to pass.
+It's the heart-wrenching stories of immigrant families being separated at the border that are suddenly dominating the news and igniting sustained public wrath against the Trump administration -- all at a time when Republicans are searching for enough unity on immigration to approve legislation that was once thought impossible to pass.

 Adding to the drama is a President who's doubling down on defending the separation policy while also causing heartburn on the Hill, going back and forth about whether he would support one of the bills set to come to the floor this week, even though his own White House helped negotiate that very measure.